 - The first semester covers mainly classes in Health Communication and Research Methods;

 - The second semester covers topics in advanced Cognitive Psychology and Neuroscience;

 - The third semester covers topics in Management, Strategy, Organizational Behavior, and other topics in the area of Health Communication.

-- Along the fourth semester, students will study selected topics in health and organizational psychology and conduct a field project (by companies, hospitals or by experimental labs) and write their Master Thesis under joint supervision of Faculties of UNISR/USI.
+- Along the fourth semester, students will study selected topics in health and organizational psychology and conduct a field project (by companies, hospitals or by experimental labs) and write their Master Thesis under the joint supervision of Faculties of UNISR/USI.

 During the fall semesters (1st and 3rd), students will attend classes taught at USI, whereas courses in spring semesters (2nd and 4th) will be taught at UNISR.

-Over the two years, students will be supported by an active tutoring service and will cumulate extra credits and integrative psychological training, participating in seminar activities, ongoing research projects, and laboratory activities, practical activities held at hospital San Raffaele and in neurology and psychology department at UNISR.
+Over the two years, students will be supported by an active tutoring service and will cumulate extra credits and integrative psychological training, participating in seminar activities, ongoing research projects, and laboratory activities, practical activities held at hospital San Raffaele and in the neurology and psychology department at UNISR.

 First Semester (USI)

 ECTS 6 6 6 3 3 6